The University of Leeds has a dedicated Volunteering team to help you to access volunteering opportunities during your time in Leeds.

 Volunteering with Leeds University Union

 Over 2,500 students volunteer through Leeds University Union and you could be one of them.
-There are a whole host of ways you can get involved, either as part of the community team, through a society or becoming a rep. For more information, visit the Student Activities reception on Level 1 in the Union building, open during term time 9.30am to 4.30pm on weekdays.
+There are a whole host of ways you can get involved, through a society or becoming a rep. For more information, visit the Student Engagement Desk on Level 1 in the Union building, open during term time or email the LUU Student Activities team: Activities@leeds.ac.uk

 Volunteer on an LUU Community Project